Blog archive all

 By: Brian Whitaker

-This is a guest post by Parvez Sharma American television networks and an endless parade of mostly white men pundits (brought out and dusted off with their cobwebs) should take lessons from Al-Jazeera in live reportage, in not having pundits talk over the chants of a mass of humanity, in having… Read more
+This is a guest post by Parvez Sharma American television networks and an endless parade of mostly white men pundits (brought out and dusted off with their cobwebs) should take lessons from Al-Jazeera in live reportage, in not having pundits talk over the chants of a mass of humanity, in… Read more

 By: Brian Whitaker